 c) Annual Evaluation of the Board

-The Companys policy on directors appointment and remuneration and other matters provided in Section 178(3) of the Act has been disclosed in the corporate governance report, which forms part of this report.
+The Companys policy on directors appointment and remuneration and other matters provided in Section 178(3) of the Act can be assessed on the link.

 e) Familiarisation Programme For Independent Directors

 Independent Directors are familiarised with their roles, rights and responsibilities in the Bank as well as with the nature of industry and business model of the company through various internal programmes and through presentations on economy & industry overview, key regulatory developments, strategy and performance which are made to the Directors from time to time.